MyGitHubSite/Udacity-CarND-T1P3-Behavioral-Cloning/MyWriteUp.md

  Because the track tends to have a lot of left turns the data for right turns is much smaller than left.
 In order for the model to have enough data to learn right turns quickly I created an augmented set of data using the flipped images and steering angles.
 This resulted in the model having much smoother right turns.

-    'Function to augment the images and steering angles' def augment_data(images, steering_angles):
+    def augment_data(images, steering_angles):
         augmented_images = []
         augmented_steering_angles = []